TankaMelnyk/C_plus_plus-Projects/README.md

 - The root of the application is the Application class which encapsulates one Wrapper of each layer.
 - Each layer is isolated from each other and only knows about the "bridge" from the layer below.
 - The Data Layer is represented by a simple Accessor and text dictionary file in the operating system.
-- The BL layer contains the basic algorithms for translating words and sentences, they adding, as well as view and change the dictionary and settings.
+- The BL layer contains the basic algorithms for translating words and sentences, they adding, view and change the dictionary and settings.
 - Facade in BL layer is presented by TranslationManager.
 - UI layer is presented in the form of State Machine which switches the pre-prepared screens.
 - The screens and transitions between them are described in the factory-methods of UI factory.
-- Each screen is represented by an independent content, as well as custom action and trnsitions to other screens.
+- Each screen is represented by an independent content, custom actions and transitions to other screens.

 ##  The build process
 The assembly process is simple - just open the file **Translator.vcxproj** by VisualStudio with support for standard C++11 and compile it.